-• GRAP was envisaged as part of larger Governance-Gender Reform agenda of the Government and accordingly supported by ADB, but it has been more of "gender show case" than recipient

-relationship,

-support,

-coordination and

-implementation

-status &

-performance with

-the above and its

-implementing

-partners

-- of consistent Political, Administrative and Financial support since its inception - GRAP maintains strict adherence to PC-I viz implementation strategies and cost estimates GRAP has no institutionalization mechanism with / within MOWD and or NCSW - Despite setbacks, it has completed most of its activities against the PC-I and have been able to attract donor's attention and TA support - GRAP has been shouldering the execution of MOWD organizational functions as well as providing technical support as and when required / instructed by MOWD - GRAP has been subjected to consistent financial cuts and delays - National GRAP has no formal programmatic and / or financial linkages with the Provincial WDD & AJK-GDS - GRAP has not received sustained guidance input from MOWD as Guardian of GRAP and NSC that has not met since 2007 - GRAP-GDS relationship on an informal level are working but formal support mechanisms are unknown and needed immediately - GRAP-FIP relationships and linkages are dependent on personal initiatives, interest and outreach of the GRAP Project Director (PD) & FP - GRAP PMO has gone through difficult period of incomplete staffing and high turnover of key posts i.e. PD and became fully operational only in Feb 2008.
-No project can perform if it does not have a team leader - Gender Development Grants (GDG), the largest component of GRAP, has been disbursed in violation of the criteria contained in the PC-I.

-Assess the linkage of National GRAP with 4 Provincial GRAPs • National GRAP has no formal linkage with Provincial GRAPs Provincial GRAPs do not have a mechanism to share lessons & best practices with each other as well as National GRAP
+• GRAP was envisaged as part of larger Governance-Gender Reform agenda of the Government and accordingly supported by ADB, but it has been more of "gender show case" than recipient relationship, support, coordination and implementation status & performance with the above and its implementing partners Assess the linkage of National GRAP of consistent Political, Administrative and Financial support since its inception GRAP maintains strict adherence to PC-I viz implementation strategies and cost estimates GRAP has no institutionalization mechanism with / within MOWD and or NCSW Despite setbacks, it has completed most of its activities against the PC-I and have been able to attract donor's attention and TA support GRAP has been shouldering the execution of MOWD organizational functions as well as providing technical support as and when required / instructed by MOWD GRAP has been subjected to consistent financial cuts and delays National GRAP has no formal programmatic and / or financial linkages with the Provincial WDD &amp; AJK-GDS GRAP has not received sustained guidance input from MOWD as Guardian of GRAP and NSC that has not met since 2007 GRAP-GDS relationship on an informal level are working but formal support mechanisms are unknown and needed immediately GRAP - PMO has gone through difficult period of incomplete staffing and high turnover of key posts i.e. PD and became fully operational only in Feb 2008.
+No project can perform if it does not have a team leader Gender Development Grants (GDG), the largest component of GRAP, has been disbursed in violation of the criteria contained in the PC-I. National GRAP has no formal linkage with Provincial GRAPs with 4 Provincial GRAPs Provincial GRAPs do not have a mechanism to share lessons & best practices with each other as well as National GRAP Policy Level • Asses & review the level of input of the National GRAP GRAP Phase I was planned for 3 years w.e.f.
+2005-2006 which has twice been extended on no cost basis by CDWP, with current extension to expire on 30.6.2010.
+Each extension presumably is linked with some evaluation by P&amp;D which remains unknown.
+Against its stated PC-I objectives for benefiting the entire women population of Pakistan, with regard to policy, legislation